 About Cucumber Vine Pruning

 Cucumber vines generate from a single stem and produce multiple shoots.
 Pruning cucumbers helps maintain the balance between vine growth and fruit production.
 Prune outside branches, leaves, flowers, and fruit as needed throughout the growing season.
 Begin trimming cucumber vines by removing any dead or damaged portions.
 Remove older leaves to allow light to reach developing fruit and improve air circulation.
 Trim off all shoots that branch from the main vine stem.
 Starting at the beginning of the shoot, make a cut as close to the main stem as possible.
-Lateral shoots, flowers and fruit that develop on the lower 5-7 leaf nodes should be removed.
-This is especially important on seedless greenhouse-types of cucumbers, as they can support only one fruit per leaf node.
+Lateral shoots, flowers, and fruit that develop on the lower 5-7 leaf nodes should be removed.
+This is especially important on seedless greenhouse types of cucumbers, as they can support only one fruit per leaf node.
 If more than one fruit develops, remove it.
 Cultivars that produce smaller and seeded fruit can be allowed to have more than one fruit per node so additional fruit does not need to be removed.
 Otherwise, using sharp pruning shears, remove all fruit except one per leaf.
 Also, remove the first 4-6 lateral runners that appear.
 Removing these lateral runners near the base of the plant will gain higher yields.
 Other runners above the base of the plant can be allowed to remain.